niemopen/niem-naming-design-rules/ndr6src.md

 ## 4.1 Model

 A Model object represents a complete or partial NIEM model.
-(A complete model has a definition for every referenced component.
-In an incomplete model, some components have URI references to components defined in another model.)
+(In a partial model, some components have URI references to components that are defined in another model.)

 <figure>
   <a name="fig4-2"/></a>